Other Public Interest Fellowship Opportunities

 The Committee anticipates making individual Fellowship awards of up to, but not to exceed, $3,000.00 per Fellow.

-A law student must apply directly to the sponsoring agency that indicates an interest in employing the law student.
+A law student must apply directly to the sponsoring agency.
 The sponsoring agency is responsible for submitting the McMillan Fellowship application to the Mecklenburg Bar Foundation.